Set students up for academic success by making your home a happy place.

 Start the school year off on the right foot by preparing now.
 Some simple home improvements like those mentioned above will help send everyone into the day in a positive way.

-Contact us to meet with Andrea or Patti and discuss how a home remodel can help your family transition to the new school year smoothly.
+Contact us to meet with Patti and discuss how a home remodel can help your family transition to the new school year smoothly.

 You can also get more home remodeling inspiration by visiting the HKB portfolio.
 Or follow us on Facebook, Twitter, Pinterest, and Houzz for more design ideas.